Best Things to See in Lisbon in Three Days

 3. Barrio Alto (Miradouro)

 The Barrio Alto viewpoint has spectacular views from the city to the river.
-With a bar nearby and trees for shade, it was easy to see while people were chilling here with a drink and a fabulous view to enjoy.
+With a bar nearby and trees for shade, it was easy to see that people were chilling here with a drink and a fabulous view to enjoy.

-Around this area, you will also find some stunning architecture and of course, a chance to admire the Bougainvillaea and Hibiscus flowers.
+Around this area, you will also find some stunning architecture and, of course, a chance to admire the Bougainvillaea and Hibiscus flowers.

-Barrio Alto (Miradouro), Lisbon
+Barrio Alto viewpoint (Miradouro), Lisbon

 Architecture to be admired in Lisbon, Portugal